Raziahmed6/delta-demo/README.md

 # delta-demo
-This is the practice of git and github
+This is the practice of git and github. i love to use it.